 The paw takes a lot of beating and is vulnerable to injury.
-There are a number of causes of swelling in paws, including foreign object lodged in the paw, declawing complications, ingrown claw, abscess, plasma cell pododermatitis, burns, cuts and abrasions, insect bite or sting, allergies (causing edema, which is a build-up of fluid.
+There are several causes of swelling in paws, including foreign object lodged in the paw, declawing complications, ingrown claw, abscess, plasma cell pododermatitis, burns, cuts and abrasions, insect bite or sting, allergies (causing edema, which is a build-up of fluid.

-There are a number of causes of swollen paws in cats.
+There are several causes of swollen paws in cats.
 The type of swelling, along with other symptoms (such as bleeding, injury or discharge) can give a clue as to the possible cause.

 Broken glass, splinters, and thorns can become lodge anywhere in the foot, particularly the paw pad which comes into contact with the ground.
 This is more common in outdoor cats.